openshift/installer/docs/user/azure/install_upi_azurestack.md

 DEBUG Route found in openshift-console namespace: downloads DEBUG OpenShift console route is created
 INFO Install complete!
+INFO To access the cluster as the system:admin user when using 'oc', run
+    export KUBECONFIG=${PWD}/auth/kubeconfig
-INFO To access the cluster as the system:admin user when using 'oc', run 'export KUBECONFIG=${PWD}/auth/kubeconfig' INFO Access the OpenShift web-console here: https://console-openshift-console.apps.cluster.basedomain.com INFO Login to the console with user: kubeadmin, password: REDACTED
+INFO Access the OpenShift web-console here: https://console-openshift-console.apps.cluster.basedomain.com INFO Login to the console with user: kubeadmin, password: REDACTED
 ```